Configuration¶

 87 - type: notEmpty

-88 - type: email
+88 - identifier: email

-Twig integration#
+Twig integration¶

 Some configuration parts may be configured as Twig templates.
-For example, the defaultValue option of a configured property may contain the processed value of a previously added property:
+For example, the

 1properties: